Related Topics

 What are the symptoms of shingles?

 One common and notorious symptom of shingles is a painful, blistery rash that erupts on one side of the torso (or in some cases, the neck or face) and crusts over within a few weeks.
-This rash is typically preceded by a tingling, itching, or burning sensation in the affected area.
+Before the rash appears, early signs of shingles include a tingling, itching, or burning sensation in the affected area.

 Other symptoms of shingles may include: